 Pursuant to the McKinney-Vento Act, an unaccompanied youth includes a homeless child or youth not in the physical custody of a parent or guardian.
-Under State law, an unaccompanied homeless youth who is sixteen (16) years of age or older and found to be an unaccompanied homeless youth eligible for services under Federal law shall be issued a certificate by FLVS's McKinney-Vento Liaison documenting his/her status on the Department of Children and Families Certified Unaccompanied Homeless Youth (UHY) form, which the certified UHY may use to access health services or to obtain a state identification card or birth certificate at no cost to the certified UHY.
+Under State law an unaccompanied homeless youth who is sixteen (16)

+years of age or older and found to be an unaccompanied homeless youth eligible for services under Federal law shall be issued a certificate by FLVS's Liaison for Homeless Children on FLVS letterhead documenting his/her status which is to be accepted by medical providers and the courts.

-The term eligible school is the school of origin, the school zoned for the address where the student is temporarily residing, or another school, which students residing in that attendance zone are eligible to attend.
+The term eligible school is the school of origin, the school zoned for the address where the student is temporarily residing, or another school, which student's residing in that attendance zone are eligible to attend.